 What you need to include on a corporate planning checklist

-Whether this is your first corporate event or your fiftieth, the only thing any two events have in common is that there is a LOT of organisation and hard work that goes into them.
+Whether this is your first corporate event or your fiftieth, the only thing any two events have in common is that there is a LOT of organization and hard work that goes into them.
 Given the amount of exposure and number of people involved, your personal and professional reputation are on the line, as is the image of your brand and/or company.
 That means that you really do need to make sure you’ve taken care of every detail.
 So let’s jump right into what your corporate event planning checklist should include.

 - Draw up a shortlist of places you might want to hold your event in.